Tuesday, February 8, 2022

 Another thing to note is how, just like with the music list, my film preferences are not a reflection of how I feel about these filmmakers, actors, etc. as people.
 For instance, I recently criticized both Christopher Nolan and Denis Villeneuve for how they come across in interviews, yet they each made the list (twice, in Villeneuve’s case).

-There are other filmmaker’s that I wish could’ve made the cut (Ridley Scott comes to mind), but that’s just how these things go.
+There are other filmmaker’s that I wish could’ve made the cut (George Miller comes to mind), but that’s just how these things go.
 I guess I don’t really have much else to say other than that, so make of these findings what you will.

 Peace!